 Does this framework require Communication achievement above the minimum SASW requirement?
-YES NO

-If YES, please state the grade/level required for English and give a brief REASON as to why this is required:

-For the current list of acceptable proxy qualifications and appropriate minimum grade/level requirements, please refer to the most recent version of SASW on the gov.wales website.
+YES □ NO ⊠ If YES, please state the grade/level required for English and give a brief REASON as to why this is required: Enter alternative grade/level requirements and reasons here.
+Application of Number For the current list of acceptable proxy qualifications and appropriate minimum grade/level requirements, please refer to the most recent version of SASW on the gov.wales website.
 Additional guidance materials can be found on the Knowledge Base section of the ACW website.
 Does this framework require Application of Number achievement above the minimum SASW requirement?
-YES $\Box$ NO $\boxtimes$

-If YES, please state the grade/level required for Maths and give a brief REASON as to why this is required:
+YES □ NO ☒ If YES, please state the grade/level required for Maths and give a brief REASON as to why this is required: Enter alternative grade/level requirements and reasons here.

 Digital Literacy (ICT) is an optional framework requirement.
+Is Digital Literacy a requirement in this framework?
+YES $oxtimes$ NO $oxtimes$ Digital Literacy (ICT) Please note that there are currently no acceptable proxy qualifications for Digital Literacy (ICT).
+For the current minimum grade/level requirements, please refer to the most recent version of SASW on the gov.wales website.
+Additional guidance materials can be found on the Knowledge Base section of the ACW website.
+Does this framework require Digital Literacy (ICT) achievement above the minimum SASW requirement?
+YES \square NO \boxtimes If YES, please state the grade/level required for Digital Literacy (ICT) and give a brief REASON as to why this is required: Enter alternative grade/level requirements and reasons here.

+Inclusion of Digital Literacy (ICT)